charlieargue/pan-code-samples/README.md

 ## Tech Debt & Refactoring Journey

-A simplification and generalization of the path taken to successfully remove a huge amount of technical debt and refactor multiple MFEs:
+A simplification highlighting key points in the path I took to successfully remove a huge amount of technical debt and refactor multiple MFEs, while simultaneously delivering much-loved new UI features:

 ```
       subgraph section